 In it for a long haul

-A prolific rise in human-driven attacks is testament to fraudsters’ willingness to play the long-haul and implement multi-step attacks to hide their fraudulent intent.
+A prolific rise in human-driven fraud attacks is testament to fraudsters’ willingness to play the long-haul and implement multi-step attacks to hide their fraudulent intent.
 Fraudsters are now investing more time and resources in their attacks.
 They prepare the attack ground months in advance using low-cost, automated attacks focused on testing and validating credentials.
 As long as businesses tolerate fraud losses as a ‘cost of doing business’ and fraudsters find opportunities to make money, fraud will continue to plague digital businesses.

 Zero tolerance approach to fight fraud